A proposal is a written offer to solve a technical problem

 page of the text of a report.
 The only thing introductory

-about it is the fact that it is the first thing the
+about it is the fact that it is the first thing the reader

-In the second type of introductory summary, special
+In the second type of introductory summary, special emphasis

-following the introductory summary.
-There is always
+the introductory summary.
+There is always a temptation,

-is definitely needed.
+needed.

 The introductory summary that follows is a fictitious

-one, which the Hercules Powder Company has used as a
+one, which the Hercules Powder Company has used as a model

-it a digest.
+digest.

 Example